stashpad/chestnut/README.md

 The name Chestnut is inspired by the [Squirrel](https://github.com/Squirrel) updater used to update Electron apps on both the macOS and Windows platforms.

 Here at Stashpad, we found that nothing quite fit our needs for deploying our Stashpad [desktop app](https://www.stashpad.com?utm_source=chestnut) - so we built Chestnut.
 We hope it can help you too!

-## Todos

-- Create a full boilerplate example with electron `autoUpdater`
-- Create a full boilerplate example with `electron-updater`
-- How to deploy elsewhere (using a Dockerfile?)